Love Thy Neighbor as Thyself

-Remembering the saintly Mother Teresa of Calcutta, one cannot fail to notice how our Blessed Savior gave her a mission of charity to serve the poorest of the poor.
-Mother Teresa has often been compared to St. Francis, but she is more like a St. Lawrence.
+If we consider St. Theresa of Calcutta, we know that Our Blessed Savior gave Mother Theresa a mission of charity to serve the poorest of the poor.
+Mother Theresa has often been compared to St. Francis, but she is more like a St. Lawrence.
 Remember St. Lawrence?
-He was roasted alive in 258 AD for his impertinence before the Roman Emperor.
+He was roasted alive in 258 A.D. for his impertinence before the Roman Emperor.
 After killing the Pope and the other Deacons of Rome the Emperor of Rome commanded the last Deacon of Rome, St. Lawrence to turn over the vast treasury, retinue and wealth of the Church.
-He came back three days later with the poorest of the poor and told the Emperor:
+He came back three days later with the poorest of the poor and told the Emperor,

 “These are the treasure of the Church.”

 Mother Theresa desired that we could see in the poor the richness of Christ.
 When visitors would come to Calcutta she would take them to the sick and the dying and say,

 Mother Theresa’s devotion to the poor was greatly fostered by her devotion to her patron, St. Therese the Little Flower.
 We know St. Therese had deep devotion to the Holy Face of Jesus – that image of Jesus, crowned with thorns, bruised and battered.
 When Mother Theresa saw the face of a poor dying person in the street, she tried to see the Holy Face of Christ.
 And in this way, she would love her neighbor as herself.
 Centuries before the great doctor of the Church, St. John Chrysostom put it this way: